Tri-body/cordova-plugin-simple-download/readme.md

 ## cordova-plugin-simple-downloader

-a simple http download file cordova plugin, only for android platfrom.
+a cordova plugin to simple download file, only for android platfrom.

 ### Install/UnInstall